Skip to content

 Using decorators for automatic timing/counts

-from maricusco.utils.metrics import count_calls, track_latency, request_duration_seconds, label_values
+from backend.utils.metrics import count_calls, track_latency, request_duration_seconds, label_values

 labels = label_values("alpha_vantage", "data", "get_news")